Mtk112/CaloriesWatcher/README.md

 How to get CaloriesWatcher?

-Clone the github repository (https://github.com/Mtk112/CaloriesWatcher) and run the application while your phone is connected to the computer.
+Clone the github repository (https://github.com/Mtk112/CaloriesWatcher) and run the application using Android Studio, while your phone is connected to the computer.

 Features:
 - Food input